Will life insurance cover loss of limbs or eye?

-Losing a limb or the use of one of your eyes can seriously impact your ability to perform your normal work duties, which is why it's important to have total and permanent disability cover (TPD) which can offer benefits for:
+Losing a limb or the use of one of your eyes can seriously impact your ability to perform your normal work duties.
+Life insurance policies often provide what's known as total and permanent disability cover (TPD) which can offer benefits for:

 - Loss of two limbs

 - Loss of one limb and/or sight in one eye

 Read on to learn more about the cover provided by TPD insurance or enter your details in the form below to receive quotes from different life insurance providers.

 How is the loss of limb and/or eye covered by TPD Insurance?

 Generally, a benefit for TPD Insurance will be paid if the insured has suffered the total and irrecoverable loss of the:

 - Sight of both eyes

 - Sight of one eye and use of one limb